HankB/Pi-4B-bookworm-performance/README.md

 ## Pi 4B Bookworm performance

-Pi 4B seems to run much slower on Debian Bookworm than Dehbian Bullseye.
+Pi 4B seems to run much slower on Debian Bookworm than Debian Bullseye.
 (This is not about the Raspberry Pi OS.)

 ## Benchmarks - backstory